johanbluecreek/reddytt/README.md

 ## Dependencies

-Python modules: pickle, bs4, urllib3, certifi, argparse, lxml; Player: mpv
+Python modules: argparse, requests (rest should be built in); Player: mpv

 These dependencies can be installed using the command `pip install -r requirements.txt`, or possibly your system package manager.